Dargones/anceps/data/completedScansions/README.md

 # Choices made when creating the scansions

- The ancipites are marked with a special sign (*&*), unless resolution takes place.
+ The ancipites are marked with a special sign (*X*), unless resolution takes place.
 This is done so because the quantity of ancipites cannot be identified automatically with high accuracy (this would require the program to successfully parse Latin syntax).